 An authorised headman or his deputy may decide cases using indigenous law and custom (for example, disputes over ownership of cattle or lobolo), brought before him by parties within his area of jurisdiction.

-A person with a claim has the right to choose whether to bring it to a traditional court or in a magistrate’s court.
-Any person who is not satisfied with the decision in a traditional court can take their matter to the ordinary courts.
+These courts were formerly known as chief’s courts.
+A person with a claim has the right to choose whether to bring it to a chief’s court or in a magistrates’ court.
+Any person who is not satisfied with the decision in a chief’s or headman’s court can take their matter to the ordinary courts.

-The judicial functions of traditional leaders are regulated in terms of the Repeal of the Black Administration Act and Amendment of Certain Laws Act, 2005 (Act 28 of 2005) [PDF].
+The judicial functions of traditional leaders are regulated in terms of the Repeal of the Black Administration Act and Amendment of Certain Laws Act, 2005 (Act 28 of 2005).

-The Traditional Courts Bill, which was submitted to Parliament in 2016/17, aims to affirm the values of customary law and customs in the resolution of disputes, based on restorative justice and reconciliation and to align them with the Constitution.
+The Traditional Courts Bill aims to affirm the values of customary law and customs in the resolution of disputes, based on restorative justice and reconciliation and to align them with the Constitution.

 Land claims courts